Navanethan22/foundational-agentic-architecture/README.md

-A goal-driven agent built from **four cognitive roles** — Memory, Perception, Decision, Action — communicating through **typed Pydantic contracts** at every boundary, backed by two support stores (Artifacts, the LLM Gateway V3) and a 9-tool MCP server.
+A goal-driven agent built from **four cognitive roles** — Memory, Perception, Decision, Action — communicating through **typed Pydantic contracts** at every boundary, backed by two support stores (Artifacts, the LLM Gateway) and a MCP server.

-The thesis of S6: a single LLM brain that must *decompose the goal, pick the next action, and judge done-ness all at once* hits a ceiling on multi-goal queries.
+The thesis: a single LLM brain that must *decompose the goal, pick the next action, and judge done-ness all at once* hits a ceiling on multi-goal queries.
 S6 splits that one overloaded call into narrow roles, each with a typed input, a typed output, and exactly one job.